smalot/MagentoConnectorBundle/README.md

 # Notes

+## Mandatory attributes

-The following Magento's attributes are mandatory for Mangeot and need to be created in Akeneo :
+The following Magento's attributes are mandatory for Mangeot and need to be created or mapped in Akeneo :

 - name
 - price